Duggz0r/New-Starter-Basic/README.md

 **Do not edit the CSS in this file**

 ## style.scss
 This file will be where you'll put all your SCSS/SASS/CSS.
-Visual Studio Code will automatically compile and upload this for you.
+This will need compiling into the style.css file.

 ## /json/posts.json
 This file contains the data for your posts